 digital marketer, brand strategist, the lifestyle blogger behind Girl & The Bay, founder of the digital agency 9 to Thrive

 Mandy Ansari is a digital marketer, brand strategist, the lifestyle blogger behind Girl & The Bay, founder of the digital agency 9 to Thrive.
 When she’s not consulting for Fortune 500 brands and female-founded companies, the tech nerd is leveraging technology to make the world a smaller and more connected place.
 Mandy fuels her passion for creativity and social commerce through public speaking, social media and advising entrepreneurs and start-ups on how to grow their digital footprint and influence.
 She has been lucky enough to have her work featured in publications such as Huffington post, Forbes, GQ magazine, Vogue, Entrepreneur, Fast Company and a few others.
 Most recently, she was able to share her love for social media with the world by helping pen the book Read This If You Want to Become Instagram Famous.
 She currently live in New York City, but remain a self-proclaimed bay area enthusiast.
 Her love for all bay area sports teams (especially the golden state warriors and San Francisco Giants) runs deep.
-She is extremely proud of my Persian culture and has a special place in her heart for her birthplace, France.
+She is extremely proud of her Persian culture and has a special place in her heart for her birthplace, France.
 She can't get enough of laughter, tech, travel, musicals, bleacher report, reality television, glitter, fantasy sports, memes, sequins, gold, reading, gangsta rap, fashion, children, uni and palm springs.

 Executive Director, JP Morgan Chase